Alphamox (Amoxicillin (As Trihydrate))

 - Dizziness or convulsions

-- Allergic reactions (rash, swelling, difficulty breathing, hives)
+- Signs of allergic reactions (rash, swelling, difficulty breathing)

 Important Warnings